Finding the Right Editor

 All have member directories, which you can filter by genre and editing level specialty.

-Once you run a search, read their profiles.
+Once you run a search on these sites, read their profiles.

 What does their bio say about them?
 They have probably written it themselves, so the tone speaks to their personality.
 If they speak to you, research further.